 Sec.
 8104-3.4 - Residential High Density (RHD) Zone

-The purpose of this zone is to make available parcels that are appropriate for multi-family residential multifamily dwelling projects at densities considered by state law to be affordable by design to lower-income households.
+The purpose of this zone is to make available parcels that are appropriate for multifamily dwelling projects at densities considered by state law to be affordable by design to lower-income households.